• Skip to primary navigation

 Yes, if you aren't a fan of tuna then these can easily be made with leftover shredded chicken.
 You could also use cooked prawns or salmon for something different.
 A little bit of cooked chopped bacon is good too.

-If you’ve tried these stuffed baked potatoes, or any other recipe on the blog, then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried these stuffed baked potatoes, let us know how you got on in the comments below.

 Recipe